TZU: 2010–2013: Millions of Moments and disbandment,

 In 2011, Joelistics signed to independent Sydney-based hip-hop label Elefant Traks as a solo artist, prior to the release of his debut album, Voyager.

 In 2012, after a period of inactivity, TZU released their fourth and final album Millions of Moments.
 The album is a concept album about a woman named Persephone who test-trials a mind-altering drug called Chronos which takes her through the minds of various people in different points in time.
 The concept stemmed from Joelistics' travels in Asia, as he explains in an interview with Beat:

 “I was constantly in front of screens [...] laptops and phones and being outside the environment I was in.
 Like being in Mongolia on a train and still being in front of my laptop!
 Chronos became this idea of being addicted to experiences that aren’t yours – the idea of Chronos is that you’re inside the consciousness of someone else in a different time period, so you’re not actually an active participant of that person’s experience … you’re just a passenger to what’s happening to them.”

 Sonically, the album takes a detour from hip-hop to opt for a darker, more experimential electronic pop sound.
-In the same interview with Beat, Joelistics also delves into the reasoning behind this:
+In the same interview with Beat, Joelistics delved into the reasoning behind this:

 “It wasn’t that we didn’t want to make a hip hop record, as much as it was that we just followed our noses into the sound of the record.
 It wasn’t like trying to alienate ourselves from our past or anything like that – it was simply… I reckon the reason this album particularly is very un-hip hop, at the heart of it, is that there’s always been this side of the band where we get together and do all the out-takes from our old albums in these slow, sort of instrumental jams.
 And in every album, there’s probably three or four slow, psychedelic songs that never got released; unfinished, quite electronic and a bit nerdy!
 When we came together for those first few weeks [of recording], that was the side that – you know, if there wasn’t going to be any outcome from this, let’s do what we’ve always wanted to do.
 ‘Set up at your station with your synths and your samplers and let’s jam!’
 That was the spirit of it, and that’s what led us to not do a hip hop record; we’ve really got to indulge that side of us.”